zanerock/cloudsite/README.md

 11. From the left-hand menu, select 'Permission sets'.
 12. Under 'Types', select 'Custom permission set' and then hit 'Next'.
 13. Expand the 'Customer Managed Policies' section and click 'Attach policies'.
-14. Where it says 'Enter policy names', enter 'CloudSiteManager' and hit next.
+14. Where it says 'Enter policy names', enter 'CloudsiteManager' and hit next.
-15. On the 'Specify permission set details' page, under 'Permission set name', enter 'CloudSiteManager'.
+15. On the 'Specify permission set details' page, under 'Permission set name', enter 'CloudsiteManager'.
 When done, hit 'Next'.
 16. Review and click 'Create'.
 17. From the left-hand menu, select 'AWS accounts'.
 18. You should see your root account listed.
 Click the checkbox next to the root account and click 'Assign users or groups'.
 19. Select the 'Cloudsite managers' group you just created (or whatever you called it).
-20. On the 'Assign permission sets' page, select 'PowerUserAccess' and click 'Next'.
+20. On the 'Assign permission sets' page, select 'CloudsiteManager' and click 'Next'.
 21. Review and click 'Submit'.
 22. Just to make things a little nicer, let's rename your SSO access portal page.
 On the right hand side, in the 'Settings summary' box, click 'Edit' next to 'Instance name'.
 23. Choose a (free) instance name; this could be based on your own name or your organization's.
 We used 'liquid-labs'.